-1 Introduction
+1. Introduction

 Consider a bank that buys a credit default swap from AIG.
 The bank knows that AIG has enough capital to honor the swap agreement if the bank is its only client.
-But AIG might sell credit default swaps to many banks and create a liability that it cannot honor should it need to make a payment.
-A central mechanism might help by monitoring AIG's and other agents' positions and making sure they do not enter into too many liabilities relative to their capital.
+However, AIG might sell credit default swaps to many banks and thus create a liability that it cannot honor should it need to make a payment.
+A central mechanism might help by monitoring AIG's and other agents' positions so that no agent enters into too many liabilities relative to his capital.
 Indeed, the recent financial crisis has led banks and regulators to work toward the establishment of a clearinghouse for credit default swaps.